-An important feature of Glendal Primary School is the well established and successful transition programs.
-One of our priorities is that all children new to Glendal feel happy and secure as quickly as possible.
+We are proud of our well established and successful transition programs.
+An important priority for us is that all children new to Glendal feel happy and secure, as quickly as possible.
 This is achieved through explicit programs and a nurturing and caring staff.
-We provide new children with a budy to help them familiarise themselves to our school and to settle in - our prep students have a year 6 buddy.
+We provide new children with a buddy to help them familiarise themselves to our school and to settle in.
+Our Foundation students have a year 6 buddy for the year.

 Our school has been selected to become a sponsored Better Buddies school by the Alannah and Madeline Foundation.

 "Through Better Buddies, children in their first and last year of primary school buddy up and learn the values: caring for others, friendliness, respect, valuing difference, including others and responsibility.
 All children in the school learn these values through formal and informal activities, including their interactions with the mascot Buddy Bear, our giant, fun-loving and caring purple bear.